Fiat Chrysler cuts 2018 outlook, shares tumble | 4-Traders

 Despite the setbacks, FCA reiterated 2022 goals set out by Marchionne in his last investor presentation on June 1, including a doubling of operating profit and a 9 billion-euro plan to catch up with rivals in hybrid and electric cars.

-France's PSA Group, which had previously explored a potential FCA tie-up before acquiring Opel from GM, also signaled readiness for further consolidation as it posted record earnings on Tuesday.
+France's PSA Group, which had previously explored a potential FCA tie-up before acquiring Opel from GM, also signalled readiness for further consolidation as it posted record earnings on Tuesday.

 However, FCA's controlling Agnelli family had "said several times that PSA is not the right potential partner for them", the Peugeot maker's Chief Executive Carlos Tavares told French daily Les Echos in an interview.